 Some states, such as Florida and Kentucky, require insurers to replace your windshield with no deductible.
 In Georgia, insurers don’t have to repair your windshield damage for free.
 This means you’ll have to pay a comprehensive coverage deductible if you file a claim.

-Insurers can, however, offer full glass coverage at an extra cost.
+Providers can, however, offer full glass coverage at an additional cost.
 This coverage will replace your windshield for free, but it will add to your monthly rates.

-In Georgia, you may have to file an SR-22 form if you have severe driving offenses.
-An SR-22 form certifies that you have the minimum amount of liability insurance on your policy.
-You’ll only have to file an SR-22 form if the state orders you to do so.
-This is usually after severe offenses, such as a DUI or reckless driving.
+Following a serious driving offense conviction, you may be required to file an SR-22 form with the state.
+An SR-22 form certifies that you maintain minimum liability coverage on your policy.
+You’ll only have to file one if the state orders you to after a severe moving violation, such as a DUI or reckless driving.
+States often require this form because premiums increases significantly once the driver’s license points appear on your driving record.

 You’ll likely need to file a claim with your insurer if you get into a car accident.
-No matter who caused the accident, it’s always a good idea to tell your insurer about it.
+No matter who caused the accident, it’s always a good idea to tell them about it.
 If the other driver caused the accident, you’ll need to file a claim with their provider.
-On the other hand, if you were at fault, you may have to file collision coverage, MedPay, or other types of claims with your insurer.
+On the other hand, if you were at fault, you may have to file collision, MedPay, or other types of claims with your insurer.

 How long do insurers have to settle a claim?

-After you file a claim, your insurer has to settle your claim by a certain date.
-In Georgia, insurers have 40 days to settle your claim.
+After you file a claim, insurers have 40 days to settle your it.
 This breaks down as:

 - 15 days to send you proof of loss forms